Becoming You With Julie

 Yes!
 Thai basil has a slightly spicier, more anise-like flavor.
 Regular basil is milder and sweeter.
 If using Thai basil, start with a little less and adjust to taste.

-Is the peanut sauce spicy?
+Is the Asian peanut sauce spicy?

 Mildly spicy from the spicy peanut sauce, but you can adjust.
 Omit for a mild version, or add extra sriracha or hot sauce for heat.